fairbrother-lab/LariatMapper/README.md

 ## Additional information
 See DEMO.md for a short demonstration of setting up and then running LariatMapper.

-See DETAILS.md for more detailed information about LariatMapper's design and how to use it.
+See DETAILS.md for more detailed information about LariatMapper's design and use.

 ## Contact us
-You can reach us via email at
+You can reach us via email at jeremiah_buerer@brown.edu.

-- jeremiah_buerer@brown.edu
+You can also [create an issue on GitHub](https://github.com/fairbrother-lab/LariatMapper/issues/new) to provide feedback, suggest changes, or report bugs.